 As is often the case in a small town, Whiting - Pembroke doesn't have a public transportation system that people use for their commute.

-In terms of college education, Whiting - Pembroke is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.74% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Whiting - Pembroke who are college-educated is somewhat higher than the average US community of 21.84%: 28.74% of adults in Whiting - Pembroke have at least a bachelor's degree.

 The per capita income in Whiting - Pembroke in 2022 was $32,884, which is low income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $131,536 for a family of four.
 However, Whiting - Pembroke contains both very wealthy and poor people as well.